Hendersonville High School (Tennessee): Cheerleading

+For the first time ever, Hendersonville High School won the National cheerleading champions in 2021.

 Soccer

 The Hendersonville High School boys' soccer team has won five Tennessee State Championships: 1983, 1986, 1989, 1998, and 2010.
 Hendersonville Soccer also has a soccer-specific facility, called "The Field of Dreams", located in Drakes Creek Park.

 Swimming

 Hendersonville High School swimming has had over 37 swimming All-American performances over the past decade.
 Swimming has produced more All-Americans than all other sports combined at Hendersonville High School.

 Ice hockey

 The HHS Ice Hockey team has been in existence since the year of 2000.
 The first coach was Chris Morris, who was followed by the current coach Tim Rathert.
 The team finished 23-15-0 last season.

 The HHS Commandos have qualified for the state tournament, the Predator's Cup, for the past five years.
 They play in the Greater Nashville Area Scholastic Hockey league.
 In 2011, they represented GNASH and state of Tennessee at the USA Hockey High School national tournament, held in Salt Lake City, Utah.